tomerfiliba-org/rpyc/site/docs.rst

 * :ref:`RPyC Services <services>` - writing well-defined services which restrict the operations a client (or server) can carry out.

+* :ref:`Asynchronous Operation <async>` - invoking operations in the background, without having to wait for them to finish.

 * :ref:`Security Concerns <security>` - keeping security in mind when using RPyC

-* :ref:`Secure Connections <ssl>` - create an encrypted and authenticated connection over SSL, SSH, or TLSLite
+* :ref:`Secure Connections <ssl>` - create an encrypted and authenticated connection over SSL or SSH